fiskaltrust/rollout-doc/middleware/README.md

 #### Configuration of the Queue

-As mentioned above, the Queue is the component of the fiskaltrust.Middleware that is available to the POSSystem for queries via the IPOS Interface.
+As mentioned above, the Queue is the component of the fiskaltrust.Middleware that is available to the POS-System for queries via the IPOS Interface.
 In addition, the Queue is responsible for the persistence of the processed data.
 And these are exactly the two points that we have to configure here:

-1. how and where exactly should the Queue be accessible for the POSSystem? (e.g. via `grpc` on `localhost:1234`)
+1. how and where exactly should the Queue be accessible for the POS-System? (e.g. via `grpc` on `localhost:1234`)
 2. where exactly should the Queue store the data? (e.g. in a MySql database with the connectionstring: "xyz")

-How the communication is to take place, e.g. via `grpc`, is decided by the POSCreator, who implements the POSSystem accordingly.
-Where the Queue and thus the service exactly will be attainable, thus e.g. `localhost:1234` decides usually the POSDealer, depending upon conditions with the POSOperator.
+How the communication is to take place, e.g. via `grpc`, is decided by the PosCreator, who implements the POS-System accordingly.
+Where the Queue and thus the service exactly will be attainable, thus e.g. `localhost:1234` decides usually the PosDealer, depending upon conditions with the PosOperator.

 #### Configuration of the SCU